11 Creative Writing Portfolio Examples & How to Create Yours

 It’s important for people to be able to both get to know you a little better (rapport is important!) and to have a way of getting in touch if your work impressed them.

-Once you checked these off the list, you’re done with your creative writing portfolio —it’ll be just as amazing, if not better than the examples we reviewed at the beginning.
+Once you checked these off the list, you’re done with your site —it’ll be just as amazing, if not better than the writing portfolio examples we reviewed at the beginning.

 Create your creative writing portfolio with Copyfolio!